niekky/ESP32-Autonomous-car/README.md

 ## Autonomous car:
 ### I/Microcontroller
 ESP32 is a microcontroller manufactured by Epressif that has built-in WiFi, dual-core.
-In contrast to Arduino, ESP32 has way better performance and it's incredibly faster.
+In contrast to Arduino, ESP32 has way better performance.

 More info about ESP32: https://www.espressif.com/en/products/socs/esp32